zer0cache/matic-docs/docs/develop/tools/matic-faucet.md

     - **Test ERC1155** - Standard testnet token used for NFTs
     - **LINK** - ERC677 testnet token that inherits functionality from the ERC20

-- Enter your wallet address (you can copy it from your Metamask or Polygon wallet)
+- Enter your wallet address (you can copy it from your MetaMask or Polygon wallet)

 - Click on the **Submit** button to send your token request